 Lightly rub the snail trail

-Luckily, snail trails often dry and just leave a flaky coating over your carpet.
-This means they can often be rubbed off.
-Use a clean cloth to gently rub the snail trail and you should find this dislodges a lot of the flakey slime.
+If you want to go with a DIY method for removing snail trails, it’s still possible, just be careful not to ruin the pile of your carpet.
+Snail trails often dry and leave a flaky coating over your carpet, this means that a lot of the excess snail trail can usually be rubbed off.
+Use a clean cloth to gently rub the snail trail and you should find this dislodges some of the flakey slime.
 Just be careful not to rub too hard, you don’t want to damage the carpet fibres.

 Vacuum the snail trail